earthbucks/chatvim.nvim/README.md

 ## Features

-The purpose of ChatVim is to treat markdown documents as a conversation with an AI assistant, allowing you to ask questions and get answers in the context of the document.
-This is easier for some workflows than using a chat interface.
+The purpose of ChatVim is to treat markdown documents as a conversation with an AI assistant instead of a separate chat window or dialog box.

+You can save, copy, fork, version, and share the markdown document as you would with any other markdown file.
+This is easier for some workflows than using a separate chat interface.

+Because ChatVim uses chat completion models, there must be some way to separate user messages, assistant messages, and system messages.
+This is done using delimiters in the markdown document.
+The default delimiters are:

+- `# === USER ===` for user messages
+- `# === ASSISTANT ===` for assistant messages
+- `# === SYSTEM ===` for system messages

+You can customize these delimiters in the markdown front matter, explained below.

-## Usage
+## Installation

-You must install node.js v22+.
+You must first install node.js v22+.

 Set `XAI_API_KEY` environment variable to your xAI API key.